briandrum/codes.forchagrin.com/_chapters/chapter-353-parking-meters.md

-5. _(e)_ It shall be unlawful for the driver, or the person in charge of a vehicle, to park a vehicle within the Central Shopping District, as designated on the Zone Map of the Municipality of Chagrin Falls, as provided for in [Section 1119.03][CF Section 1119.03] for more than three total hours in any nine hour span anywhere in the Central Shopping District between the hours of 9AM and 6PM during the weekdays of Monday through Friday, except that the provisions of this Section shall not apply to vehicles parked on the streets of the Village on declared holidays.\
+5. _(e)_ It shall be unlawful for the driver, or the person in charge of a vehicle, to park a vehicle within the Central Shopping District, as designated on the Zone Map of the Municipality of Chagrin Falls, as provided for in [Section 1119.03][CFCO 1119.03] for more than three total hours in any nine hour span anywhere in the Central Shopping District between the hours of 9AM and 6PM during the weekdays of Monday through Friday, except that the provisions of this Section shall not apply to vehicles parked on the streets of the Village on declared holidays.\
 (Ord.
 2019-15.
 Passed 3-11-19.)

 ## 353.05   Prima-facie evidence of unlawful parking